 Task batching as a form of time management is an effective way to increase your productivity levels.
 However, batching is more than just putting like tasks together to complete more in one sitting.
-While it is about putting like tasks together it is also about making sure you limit your distractions so you can complete batched tasks in a timely manner.
+It is also about making sure you limit your distractions so you can complete batched tasks in a timely manner.

 In order to understand how to batch effectively it’s important to first understand how we currently work and to identify our distractions.
 While I give tips on distractions and things you can batch really think about what things distract you from your work and what tasks you have that you could batch together to complete.